simbelmas/html-kube-tester/README.md

 Connntent git will be displayed in an iframe with node name on top.

-Node name is displayed on the top of the page and also in kube-node.json
+Node name is displayed on the top of the page and also in kube-node.json and on kube-node.txt

 Thanks to https://github.com/amoldalwai/RoadFighter.git for having something fun to display.